chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 ----

-There are three different but very similar and related terms in computing: `concurrent`, `parallel` & `asynchronous`. **Concurrent** basically means multiple works being done in overlapping time (e.g. multiple threads sharing same processor core), which may or may not be parallel. **Parallel** specifically means multiple things are being done actually at the same point of time (e.g. threads in different processor cores running simultaniously). **Asynchronous** means some operation is started out-of-sync in time, which will run on it's own and notify when completed.
+There are three different but very similar and related terms in computing: `concurrent`, `parallel` & `asynchronous`. **Concurrent** basically means multiple works being done in overlapping time (e.g. multiple threads sharing same processor core), which may or may not be parallel. **Parallel** specifically means multiple things are being done actually at the same point of time (e.g. threads in different processor cores running simultaneously). **Asynchronous** means some operation is started out-of-sync in time, which will run on its own and notify when completed.
 (Which may involve threads running in the same or different core, or even in different systems!)

 The concepts discussed below may apply to all three.
 Here, we'll use the term `asynchronous` only as that'll be the our main intention.